gdos/TerminalApps/README.md

 Move the pusher >< with the arrow keys in order to push all the boxes [] onto the goals :: in which case they look like {}.
 Various other functions available on the help screen.
 Includes a very large family of puzzle files.

-Two sokoban solvers named puller & ibox have been added.
+Two [external] sokoban solvers named puller & ibox have been added.
 The command line is "solver-name puzzle-file-name max-levels level-number".
 Note that the max-levels are embedded into each puzzle file name.

 The output file (named similarly to the input file) contains directions from the set {u,d,l,r,U,D,L,R}, where upper case indicates a push.
 It is size-limited to 17 or fewer boxes, and 128 or fewer interior puzzle positions.
 Compile it with the command "cmp.sh puller" or "cmp.sh ibox".

 There are many cases these solvers cannot handle, but they are pretty good at sovling certain types of puzzles, particularly the more dense ones.

+But now a time-limited solver is embedded into tsok.
+At any time you may press the (=)-key to see if the solver can help you.
+If so, you will be prompted to keep pressing that same key to proceed toward a solution.
+No prompt means either the present state is unsolvable, or merely that the embedded algorithm failed.

 ### Terminal-HoleInOne (thio.adb, thio4.adb)